 For each base-clock partition, the base interval needs to be determined and for each sub-clock partition, the sub-sampling factors and shift need to be determined.
-For each sub-clock partition, the interval might be rational or Real type and known or parametric or being unspecified.
-The sub-clock partition intervals are constrained by subSample and superSample factors which might be known (or parametric) or unspecified and by shiftSample shiftCounter and resolution or backSample, backCounter and resolution.
+The sub-clock partition intervals are constrained by subSample and superSample factors which might be known (or parameter expression) or unspecified, as well as by shiftSample, shiftCounter and resolution, or backSample, backCounter and resolution.
 This constraint set is used to solve for all intervals and sub-sampling factors and shift of the sub-clock partitions.
 The model is erroneous if no solution exist.